astro4dev/OAD-Data-Science-Toolkit/Machine Learning/Supervised Learning/README.md

 # Supervised Learning

+Supervised Learning is... [insert definition]

+## Prerequisites

+#### Programming
+A solid foundation in a programming language.
+In this toolkit the examples are done in Python.

+#### Mathematics and Statistics
+* Probability
+* Basic Linear Algebra
+* Calculus

 ## Predicting pulsar candidates

 In this notebook we will look at building machine learning models to predict Pulsar Candidates.